MiraKarate/Caht/README.md

 # React Native Mobile Chat App

-## Objective

 This README provides an overview of the mobile chat app project developed using React Native, Expo, and Google Firestore Database.
 The app is designed to facilitate real-time communication between users and includes various features to enhance user experience.

-To build a chat app for mobile devices using React Native.
 The app provides users with a chat interface and options to share images and their location.

 ## Introduction